nickjackolaisen/BusinessInitiaitive/_posts/tools/2023-11-05-net-present-value-calculator.md

 In other words, it helps investors calculate the current value of an investment based on its expected future earnings.

+<a href="/time-value-of-money/net-present-value/" target="_blank">Explore the vast ways Net Present Value can be used to boost your business growth!</a>

 ## Net Present Value Calculator

 To easily compute the net present value, you can use this simple calculator.